stackql/provider-doc-util/README.md

 <p>
 The StackQL utility provides a SQL interface to cloud and SaaS providers, mapping a provider to an ORM, transpiling input SQL to provider API requests, and bringing back response data as a SQL based result set.
 StackQL is capable of DML operations such as `INSERT` and `DELETE` which can be used to provision or de-provision cloud resources, query operations using `SELECT` to collect, analyze, report on asset or configuration data, and lifecycle operations such as starting a VM instance using the `EXEC` command in StackQL.

 The StackQL ORM provides a logical model to work with cloud resources similar to the way databases are organized into schemas.
-This object/resource heirarchy is summarized below:
+This object/resource hierarchy is summarized below:

 ```
 provider/